So I must admit that my all-time, by-far most favourite chef is the very talented Jamie Oliver.

 Tonight as I was coming home from the office, I got the slightest whiff of autumn in the air.
 Don’t get me wrong, I love summer but every fall I can’t help but get excited about the changing season and all of the great things that it brings!
 I suddenly got the urge to prepare a fall inspired supper so I dove into one of my Jamie Oliver recipe books and decide to try his recipe for the perfect roast chicken.

-I got the recipe from The Naked Chef, Jamie Oliver, pages 121-123.
+The Naked Chef, Jamie Oliver, pages 121-123.

 I pretty much followed the instructions but as usual, I put my own little twist on things.